The Effect Of Sleep On Happiness [Complete Analysis]

 Again, I'm not saying this is purely the result of my sleep duration.
 I'm only trying to observe the results here.
 It seems that my happiness ratings are at the very least affected by my continued lack of sleep.
-A big sleep deprivation seems to expose me to lower happiness ratings.
+A big amount of sleep deprivation seems to expose me to lower happiness ratings.

 This makes perfect sense to me.
-Sleep deprivation not only directly influences happiness, it also influences your blood pressure, brain functioning, and immune system.
+Sleep deprivation not only directly influences happiness, but it also influences your blood pressure, brain functioning, and immune system.
 These are all quite critical factors, that could each have an additional effect on happiness.

 There's is also a big dilemma regarding sleep and happiness, which further challenges this analysis.
 I will get to that later.

 Let's continue to the next scatter chart for now.